 Note.
 To check the type of account you have, click the Tools menu, and then click Accounts.
 Select your e-mail account and then click Properties.
 The account type is listed on the Advanced tab.

 What are newsgroups?

-A Newsgroup is a collection of messages posted individuals to a News server (a computer that can host thousands of newsgroups).
+A Newsgroup is a collection of messages posted by individuals to a News server (a computer that can host thousands of newsgroups).

 Anyone can post messages to a newsgroup.
 This is because, Newsgroups do not require any kind of membership or joining fees.

 To use newsgroups in Outlook Express, your Internet Service Provider must offer links to a news server.
 After you set up an account for the server you want in Outlook Express, you can read and post messages in any of the newsgroups stored on that news server.